 Center-Part Wavy Shag

 A center part gives a wavy shag a clean, modern symmetry, with feathered ends that frame the face evenly on both sides.
 It is the cooler, more minimalist way to wear the cut, letting the layers and texture do the talking without a dramatic sweep.
 It suits balanced features and a polished, current aesthetic.
-Here is how to wear it well.

 - A center part flatters even, symmetrical features best.